- ABOUT TPHS

 Safety & Crisis Information

-Emails & Phone Messages - In the event of an emergency, we will send information by phone and e-mail through the Signal Kit delivery system.
+Emails & Phone Messages - In the event of an emergency, we will send information by phone and email.
 Please be sure we have your correct contact information in our Aeries system.
 Here are some helpful tips:

 - To ensure that you get text messages regarding safety issues, please list a mobile phone number as your "primary" contact number.